Blocking ads removes funding from us!

 Unboxing

-Huawei P50 Pro in the first impression
+Huawei P50 Pro first impression

 Next, let's focus on the display, which I've really liked so far.
 It's a 6,6-inch OLED display, which has an extremely sharp resolution of 2.700 x 1.228 pixels, but for a flagship in 2021, Huawei would have liked to have chosen QHD + as the resolution.
 Colors are displayed beautifully, the brightness is sufficient even on sunny days and the black value is excellent as usual.
 The viewing angle stability is also good; the screen only turns a little yellowish at extreme viewing angles.
 My personal highlight and the biggest difference in terms of display compared to its predecessor concerns the refresh rate.
-While that P40 Pro from the previous year was one of the few flagships with only 90 Hertz, the successor finally comes with a smooth refresh rate of 120 Hertz.
-Paired with the Kirin 9000 4G under the hood and the extremely smooth animations of Harmony OS, the Huawei P50 belongs Pro currently one of the fastest and smoothest smartphones that I have ever used.
+While that P40 Pro from last year was one of the few flagships with only 90 Hertz, the successor finally comes with a smooth refresh rate of 120 Hertz.
+Paired with the Kirin 9000 4G under the hood and the extremely smooth animations of Harmony OS, the Huawei P50 Pro is currently one of the fastest and smoothest smartphones I have ever used.

 A detailed test report with several camera comparisons can be found here: